 Beautiful green grass and a paved path: Honmaru Garden

 Leaving the Ninomaru Garden, you'll find the Honmaru area, surrounded by the inner moat.
-Within the Honmaru's 20,000 square meter area, you'll find the Honmaru Palace, a reconstructed version of the Katsuranomiya Palace moved from Kyoto Palace in 1893, and the Honmaru Garden that was renovated to accommodate the Meiji Emperor.
+Within the Honmaru's 20,000 square meter area, you'll find the Honmaru Palace, a reconstructed version of the Katsuranomiya Palace moved from Kyoto Palace in 1893, and the Honmaru Garden, which was renovated to accommodate the Meiji Emperor.

 A view of Kyoto from the tenshu remains

-In the southwest corner of the Honmaru, you'll find stone steps that lead to the Nijo Castle's tenshu remains.
-Initially, Nijo Castle had a five-storied tenshu, but during the Edo period renovations, the tower was moved to Yodo Castle.
+In the southwest corner of the Honmaru, you'll find stone steps that lead to Nijo Castle's tenshu (main castle tower) remains.
+Initially, Nijo Castle had a five-storied tenshu, but the tower was moved to Yodo Castle during the Edo period renovations.
 The tenshu remains seen here originally belonged to Fushimi Castle. in 1750, it was struck by lightning and burned down, leaving only the walls remaining.

-A blend of east and west in gardening: Seiryu-en
+Seiryu-en Garden: A blend of east and west in gardening

-The current Seiryu-en was established in 1965, inheriting parts of Ryoi Sumino's residence, rocks and trees.
-The west side is a Japanese-style garden with a trail around the pond, while the east side if a western-style garden with a grass lawn.
+The current Seiryu-en was established in 1965, inheriting parts of Ryoi Sumino's residence, rocks, and trees.
+The west side is a Japanese-style garden with a trail around the pond, while the east side is a western-style garden with a grass lawn.
 There's a rock that looks like a lion at the border of the two gardens, so do try to find it.

-A matcha café after your castle trek: Sanoa
+Enjoy a matcha café after your castle trek at Sanoah

-After enjoying a walk about Nijo Castle, take a break in the rest area.
-In the rest area's GREEN CAFE STYLE Sanoa, you can enjoy sweets made with Kyoto-sourced tea.
-The most popular item is the Golden Soft (-serve), the color of which is fashioned after the gold leaf that decorates the furniture in Nijo Castle.
+After enjoying a walk around Nijo Castle, take a break in the rest area.
+In the rest area's GREEN CAFE STYLE Sanoah, you can enjoy sweets made with Kyoto-sourced tea.
+The most popular item is the Golden Soft-serve, the color of which is fashioned after the gold leaf that decorates the furniture in Nijo Castle.